rweckert/rwebi.com/README.md

 - Perform two different searches and compare, each search result populating a different panel.<br>
 - Export search results to text, and manipulate using rwebi utilities and tools.<br>
-- Features for "Local Save" and "Local Restore" allow edited data be transfered between rwebi utilities easily.<br>
+- Features for "Local Save" and "Local Restore" allow edited data be transferred between rwebi utilities easily.<br>
 - Designed as a fluent, consistent, and intuitive graphic interface for easy use and navigation across entire ecosystem.<br>
 - Panel design is for multi-tasking with cell phones and tablets and shares all modules and tools with the rwebi Desktop.<br>
 - No advertising, no user data collections, open source and using full screen real estate.